 These awards reflect contributions of the society or sports club towards its members, the University of Sussex Students’ Union, the University of Sussex, the local community and the public.

 Leaves can be attained at bronze, silver or gold levels by meeting 3, 6 or 9 criteria.

-Permission to use their leaf status on publicity and marketing materials to show students they are taking proactive steps to include members, act sustainably, contribute to the community and/or develop as a society or sports club.
+Groups may use their leaf status on publicity and marketing materials to show students they are taking proactive steps to include members, act sustainably, contribute to the community and/or develop as a society or sports club.

-The increased likelihood of being nominated for an award at the Student Awards as Leaves will be one of the criteria used to decide the awards.
+Your group will increase the likelihood of being nominated for an award at the Student Awards as Leaves will be one of the criteria used to decide the awards.

 Step 1: Decide on a leaf

 Decide which leaf you want to try and achieve.
 If you have the evidence there is no limit to the number of leaves you can apply for.

 There are 9 different leaves to choose from to reflect the many different types of student-led groups here at Sussex.

 Your group will have to achieve a minimum of 3 points to achieve Bronze level, 6 points to achieve Silver and all 9 points to achieve Gold Level.